cbelez/AirTrackSim25/README.md

 - Not for use as *stock media*, *templates*, or *clip-art*.
 - No endorsement by any brand or rights holder is implied.

+## Acknowledgments
+This work was supported by the SAFER project, funded by the Austrian Research Promotion Agency (FFG) under project number 4452868.

 ## Citing
 If you use the AirTrackSim'25 dataset for your research, please use the following BibTeX entry: